Home

 by Duane Ausherman

-This page applies to the BMW motorcycle models R50/5, R60/5, R75/5, R60/6, R75/6, R90/6, R90S, and some later models.
+This page applies to the BMW motorcycle models R50/5, R60/5, R75/5, R60/6, R75/6, R90/6, R90S and some later models.

 Why adjust BMW motorcycle valves?

 If you find that the valves all still have a correct setting, this means that the heads are stable.
 If that is the case, then there is no reason to check the torque on the head nuts.
 All you will have done is remove the valve covers, check settings and replace the covers.
-Be happy.
+And be happy.

 If you found some change in the settings, then ask why?
 Reset them and check them again soon to see if it still changes.
 Find out why it is changing.

-The /5 came out in 1970, and one of the highly criticized things about the “new model” was its very noisy valves.
-The first attempt by BMW to do something about this was the alignment tool for the rocker arms.
+The /5 came out in 1970 and one of the highly criticized things about the "new model" was its very noisy valves.
+The first attempt, by BMW, to do something about this was the alignment tool for the rocker arms.

 BMW motorcycle rocker alignment tool supplied by BMW to assist in setting the valves.
 It is completely worthless.

 The second attempt (after the first failed) to do something about the valve noise was in 72 with the addition of the roll pins in the fins of the heads.
-The fins were “ringing” and sort of amplifying any valve noise.
-This worked well for reducing any amount of noise but did nothing about the reason for the noise.
-Additional noise can be reduced by adding plugs between the fins, much like the roll pins.
+The fins were "ringing" and sort of amplifying any valve noise.
+This worked well for reducing whatever amount of noise existed, but did nothing about the reason for the noise.
+Additional noise can be reduced by adding in plugs between the fins, much like the roll pins.

 This shows the roll pin inserted into the fins to help deaden the valve noise of a BMW twin.
 The fins are great "radiators" of noise and make it sound worse than it really is.